 To practice the act of lucid dreaming, I must first fully understand it.
 To do so, I will investigate the origins and lifestyle of lucid dreaming.
 Secondly, I will undergo a series of brain activities that strengthen cognitive functions such as intricate puzzles, reading, art projects, and musical training.
 Practice CogAT tests will be taken throughout the course to track progress.
 I will also take journal entries that will discuss occurrences, monitor changes, and demonstrate abilities to lucid dream.
 Once I have achieved the act of lucid dreaming myself, I will then share the procedure with others and continue spreading the art.

 Dreams are combinations of our thoughts and memories drawn from our subconscious mind.
-The frontal lobe of the brain is able to take 40 frames of data every second, while the cerebellum takes 1.2 frames of data in the very same second.
-This means our day to day actions are performed by our subconscious minds.
+The frontal lobe of the brain, which controls consciousness, draws 40 frames of data every second.
+In the same second, 1.2 million frames of information is gained from the cerebellum, or subconscious mind.
+This means our day to day actions are performed by our subconscious mind.
 We fluently hold conversations and do not depict every word.
 We walk to destinations and do not focus on every step we take.
 Every action or thought is orchestrated from repressed information.
 The brain works as a computer, while dreams try to file all of the information.
 Relatively speaking, those files are yet to be discovered.
 That is why I want to take a step into my subconscious psyche.
-It is important to understand ourselves to better evaluate human society.
-With this being said, I am taking the long lived challenge into a unpredictable venture.
+It is important to understand ourselves to better evaluate society.
+With this being said, I am taking up the challenge for an unpredictable venture.

 I've expanded my music horizons.
 Pop, classical, and indie plunge through my speakers as they beat on my eardrums.
 Never have I imagined to have an obsession over Hans Zimmer's compositions.
 Somehow, this subtle change in music has caused me to appreciate different cultures.
 Diversity is beautiful, and so is my newly opened mind.